wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 The second argument "luck" or "skill" decides whether individual beans will use luck or skill in navigating the bean machine.

 Let's do some exploratory testing.
-I have provided a reference implementation for this purpose named BeanCounter.jar.
+You could use the class files that you have just compiled, but the app doesn't do much at this point because the internal logic has not yet been implemented (by you).
+Instead, let's use a reference implementation (that I wrote) named BeanCounter.jar.

+### Luck Mode

-In luck mode, the bean counter operates conventionally: there is an equal chance of going left or right on a peg.
-So where the bean lands at the bottom would be purely due to luck.
-Hence, the beans will be able to observe regression to the mean.
+In luck mode, the bean counter operates conventionally as originally built by
+Galton: a bean has an equal chance of going left or right on a peg.
+So where the bean lands at the bottom is purely due to luck.
+Hence, you would expect the beans to be heavily susceptible to regression to the mean.
 Try the following:

 1. Run BeanCounter.jar in luck mode:
 ```